ManuelSerna/intro_algorithms/README.md

 ## Resources
 #### Content
 I fully credit a good portion of the content, structure, figures, and analysis to _Introduction to Algorithms_.
+Figure images that I have taken from the book have "CLRS" in the file name.

 Cormen, T. H., Leiserson, C. E., Rivest, R. L., & Stein, C. (n.d.).
 Introduction to algorithms (3rd ed.).